linemanjs/heroku-buildpack-lineman-ruby/README.md

 In addition to the above configuration, the following optional configuration is available

 ```
-"filesToMove": ["js/*.js", "css/*.css"]  # Which files to move into the target directory
+"filesToDeploy": ["js/*.js", "css/*.css"]  # Which files to move into the target directory
-"createDirectories": false               # Create target directories if they don't exist
+"overwriteExistingFiles": true             # Whether to overwrite files in the target directory with files from dist
 ```

 ### Future Times